-238 4 Compilation of Declination data
+4 Compilation of declination data

-239 4.1 Declination data from Spanish and surrounding observatories
+4.1 Declination data from Spanish and surrounding observatories

 The data from the Spanish observatories described in the previous section have been used in this study to provide declination information at the ROM coordinates.
-Table 2 summarises information on these observatories, including the period they have been in operation.
+Table 2 summarises the information on these observatories, including the period they were or have been in operation.
 The yearly mean declination values obtained from the yearbooks published for San Fernando Observatory and Ebro Observatory are shown in Fig. 8a.
-The monthly mean values of declination of IGN observatories obtained from IGN database are shown in Fig. 8b.
+The monthly mean values of declination of the IGN observatories obtained from the IGN database (Instituto Geográfico Nacional, 2024) are shown in Fig. 8b.